bwahyatt/PHYS_449_project/README.md

 # PHYS_449_project

-Repository for our PHYS 449 group project
+Repository for our PHYS 449 group project.

+The purpose of this project was to replicate the methods and results from this paper: https://doi.org/10.1111/j.1365-2966.2004.07442.x

+The paper explores how astronomers can use machine learning to aid in galaxy classification, a time consuming task that would greatly benefit the astronomy community if it could be automated.

 ## Dataset format